Frama-C/open-source-case-studies/README.md

 - `cd` to one of the case studies;

-- Run `make` to parse and run EVA on the predefined targets (you can run `make help` to get the list of base targets).
+- Run `make` to parse and run Eva on the predefined targets (you can run `make help` to get the list of base targets).
   Note that the default file used by GNU Make is `GNUmakefile` if it exists.
   We use this to avoid renaming the original Makefile, if any.
 It also means